-PepsiCo’s current position as the second biggest firm in the global food and beverage market is based on the company’s ability to wield its strengths to continue growing.
-The company grows despite an increasing level of market saturation.
-This SWOT analysis shows that PepsiCo is positioned to grow and reach the top position in the global food and beverage industry.
+This SWOT analysis of PepsiCo indicates the business ability to use strengths for continued growth in the global food and beverage market.
+The company has a stable performance despite an increasing level of market saturation.
+This SWOT analysis shows that PepsiCo is positioned to grow and potentially reach a stronger performance level in the global food and beverage industry.
 The SWOT analysis framework identifies the strengths and opportunities that the firm can tap to address its weaknesses and business threats.
-As a global company, PepsiCo must address the issues shown in this SWOT analysis to minimize barriers to its global performance.
+As a global company, PepsiCo must address the issues shown in this SWOT analysis to minimize barriers to the profitability of its international business.

-PepsiCo’s SWOT analysis presents major challenges in the areas of competition, changing consumer behaviors, and product development.
+This SWOT analysis presents major challenges to PepsiCo in the areas of competition, changing consumer behaviors, and product development.
+Strategic fit based on the SWOT factors (strengths, weaknesses, opportunities, and threats) contributes to the attainment of the goals in PepsiCo’s mission statement and vision statement.

 PepsiCo’s Strengths (Internal Factors)

-PepsiCo’s continued global growth and prominence reflects the company’s strengths.
-This aspect of the SWOT analysis framework outlines internal strategic factors that enable firms to fulfill their business goals.
+PepsiCo’s continued global growth and prominence reflect the company’s strengths.
+This aspect of the SWOT analysis framework outlines the internal strategic factors that enable firms to fulfill their business goals.
 The following are the most significant strengths of PepsiCo:

 - Strong brand image